fionamutiso/ChefConnect/README.md

 - **Animations**: Smooth transitions and hover effects
 - **Accessibility**: Built with accessibility best practices

-## 📞 Contact

-For questions or support, please reach out through the contact form on the website.

----

 **ChefConnect** - Connecting chefs and clients seamlessly 🍽️